Privacy policy

 • the operating system used

-• the host name and IP address of the device from which it is accessed
+• the host name and the IP address of the device from which the access is made,

 • date and time